ropensci/popler/README.md

 ------------------------------------------------------------------------

-Once you have become acquainted with the various types of data in the data base, the next step is to use the `pplr_browse()` function to view the variables that describe each project (henceforth called "metadata variables"). `pplr_browse()` works with and without an input.
+Once you are familiar with the meaning and content of *Popler*'s metadata variables, `pplr_browse()` provides the metadata of the studies contained in *Popler*. `pplr_browse()` also works with and without an input.
 Without input, the function produces a data frame including the metadata variables describing every study currently contained in the *Popler* database.
 Note that this data frame is a `tbl` that inherits from the `browse` class.
-The user can subset this data frame by providing an input to the function (e.g. `duration_years > 5`).
-For more nuanced subsetting of available studies, the `keyword` argument allows to subset variables using partial matching.
+Inputs to `pplr_browse()` allow users to subset this data frame (e.g. `duration_years > 5`).
+When subsetting, the unique values provided by `pplr_dictionary()` are particularly useful.
+For more nuanced subsetting of available datasets, the `keyword` argument allows to subset variables using partial matching.
+Note that `keyword` will act primarily on information contained in the title of studies.

 ``` r
 all_studies <- pplr_browse()